Crystallize logo

 Under the hood, it runs on AWS-backed infrastructure with built-in container orchestration, auto-scaling, and support for multiple programming languages (e.g., Node.js, Python, Ruby, Go).

-While Heroku provides a seamless developer experience, it has performance limitations at scale and can be expensive compared to raw cloud infrastructure (AWS, DigitalOcean, etc.) for high-traffic applications.
+While Heroku provides a seamless developer experience, it has performance limitations at scale and can be more expensive than raw cloud infrastructure (AWS, DigitalOcean, etc.) for high-traffic applications.

 Recommended Use Cases.
 Heroku is primarily used for full-stack web applications, APIs, microservices, and dynamic web apps that require backend processing, databases, and scaling.
 It’s a go-to for startups, prototypes, and fast-moving development teams.